12 FAM 030

 a.
 Acceptance of recommendations: The Secretary of State, or his/her designee, will determine what actions should be taken with respect to the recommendations.
 The Deputy Secretary of State for Management and Resources (D-MR), or, in the absence of D-MR, the Deputy Secretary of State, will oversee the Department’s progress on ARB implementation.

 b.
 Implementation: The Under Secretary for Management, in coordination with the Under Secretary for Political Affairs, is responsible for implementation of ARB recommendations.
-On behalf of the Secretary and other Department principals, M/PRI will coordinate and track recommendations and manage the overall implementation process.
-M/PRI will report progress on ARB implementation to the Deputy Secretary for Management and Resources (D-MR), or, in the absence of D-MR, the Deputy Secretary of State.
+On behalf of the Secretary and other Department principals, M/SS will coordinate and track recommendations and manage the overall implementation process.
+M/SS will report progress on ARB implementation to the Deputy Secretary for Management and Resources (D-MR), or, in the absence of D-MR, the Deputy Secretary of State.
+The report will also be provided to the Under Secretary for Political Affairs and the Under Secretary for Management

 c.
 Annual Implementation Status Review: The ARB/PCC will review all past recommendations on an annual basis and provide a report to the Under Secretaries for Political Affairs and Management, providing the implementation status of all past recommendations, and noting any trends.
 The report will also be provided to the Deputy Secretary and Deputy Secretary of State for Management and Resources.